 Do you dream of owning an investment property?
 Maybe even several?
 The idea of a steady monthly income is appealing, and today’s low interest rates and rising real estate prices make the idea even more attractive.
 Investing in a rental property can be profitable, but it’s not without risks.

 Advantages of owning a rental property

 - Regular monthly income.
 Rent collected, minus your expenses, means a steady, predictable cash flow.

 - Appreciation.
-While you can’t guarantee that the price of your property will increase, historically, real estate does appreciate over time.
+While you can’t guarantee that the price of your property will increase, historically, real estate has appreciated over time.

 - Tax deduction.
-You can deduct certain expenses from your gross rental income, including mortgage interest, property taxes, insurance, maintenance costs, property management and utility bills (unless the utilities are your tenant’s responsibility).
-If your expenses exceed your rental income, you may also be able to deduct this loss from any other sources of income you have, provided you have a reasonable expectation of profit.
+You can deduct certain related expenses from your gross rental income.
+These include mortgage interest, property taxes, insurance, maintenance costs, property management fees and utility bills (unless the utilities are your tenant’s responsibility).
+If your expenses end up exceeding your rental income in a given year, you may be able to deduct this loss from any other sources of income you have, provided you have a reasonable expectation of profit.

 Disadvantages of owning a rental property

 - Responsibilities of being a landlord.
-You’ll have to deal with repairs (sometimes on an emergency basis), difficult tenants and collecting rent.
+You’ll have to deal with repairs (sometimes on an emergency basis), collecting rent and, sometimes, difficult tenants.
 You can hire a property manager to handle most of these responsibilities, but this will cut into your monthly income.

 - Selling is not always easy.
 Depending on market conditions, it can be tricky to sell real estate, especially rental property.
 And you’ll need to factor in the costs of a real estate agent and legal fees.

 - Routine and unexpected expenses.
 Owning a property can be expensive.
-Aside from your down payment and mortgage, the cost of utilities, maintenance, repairs and upgrades really add up.
+Aside from your down payment and mortgage, what you spend on utilities, maintenance, repairs and upgrades really adds up.
 Budget 2% of the purchase price of your property for maintenance and repairs.
 You’ll also need a rainy day fund to cover operating costs if your property is vacated and you don’t find new tenants immediately.